 How Our B2B Partners Benefit From Route Simulations

 In our experience, B2B businesses such as food and beverage delivery companies use RouteManager Simulations differently from B2C companies.
 Since the daily routes are not residential, most routes are static and require adjustments less frequently.
 They aren’t planning routes every day to new homes, however, they are often changing and adding new retail partners that require deliveries.

-Using Simulations allows them to prepare for the intense growth that comes with catering a large event, adding a new facility and more.
-One client in particular is looking to expand their business globally, so they use RouteManager Simulations to test out how many vehicles they’ll need to expand successfully.
-They will also need to add more RouteManager licenses to gain heavier access into Simulations, so they are in the process of testing how many they’ll need for a cost-effective expansion.
+Using Simulations allows them to prepare for the intense growth that comes with catering a large event, adding a new facility, and more.
+One client, in particular, is looking to expand their business globally, so they use RouteManager Simulations to test out how many vehicles they’ll need to expand successfully.
+They will also need to add more RouteManager licenses to gain heavier access to Simulations, so they are in the process of testing how many they’ll need for a cost-effective expansion.